 has dramatically changed in the last 25 years, along with continual new regulations that protect workers at all levels.
 But the late Phyllis Shlafly, an advocate of traditional family values, interpreted the data the opposite way.
 In her opinion,

 a wife who remains at home, or available, to tend to children's needs and to the distractions of daily life, "is a big asset to a man."
+3 (see Notes)

-3 A wise wife and mother will gladly take on the role of being the foundation, the "foreman," the source of daily love and strenth for her household and family.
+A wise wife and mother will gladly take on the role of being the foundation, the "foreman," the source of daily love and strenth for her household and family.
 She will do it well, and will always strive to keep herself in the position of being financially

 able to eliminate an outside job whenever it becomes necessary, for any reason.
 Remember, we're not referring to a short-term crisis that requires a wife's additional income, but rather to a long-term way of life.

-In Proverbs 31:12 (see above), the word "comfort" is derived from the Latin word confortare, which means to strengthen, or literally, to "make brave."
+31:12 (see above), the word "comfort" is derived from the Latin word confortare, which means to strengthen, or literally, to "make brave."
 The Proverbs 31 woman strengthens, or em-bravens,

 her husband to face the world and his responsibilities within it.
 The word "encourage" means to embolden, to support, to inspire and help forward.
 She helps sustain and keep healthy her husband's self-image.
 She fills him with courage and

-being able to count on his wife doint him only good, and no evil, all the days of her life.
+Imagine the strength and confidence a husband would feel in being able to count on his wife doint him only good, and no evil, all the days of her life.
 This would include her thoughts, her words, and

-be able to utilize all his time and energy in providing a good life for his family and excelling in every area
+be able to utilize all his time and energy in providing a good life for his family and excelling in every area of his life.

 The implication of verse 12 is that the Proverbs 31 woman's goodness towards her husband is an inherent facet

 of her nature.
 If he has some negative personality traits, or if undesirable past experiences exist between them, she as a wife makes a choice -- as an act of her will -- to be and act in agape love towards her husband.
 Just as God doesn't do for

 His children based on feelings, the Proverbs 31 woman puts her "self" aside and does only what God would have her do and be.
 God will then work in her life, on her behalf, based on her prayers, to manifest changes and improvements in the circumstances

-36:26 that, as part of His people's conversion and ingathering, He would impart unto them a new heart and a new spirit, taking away the "stony hearts" from
+God said in Ezekiel 36:26 that, as part of His people's conversion and ingathering, He would impart unto them a new heart and a new spirit, taking away the "stony hearts" from

 within their flesh.
 If a wife asks the Lord to do this for her in faith regarding any difficult areas with her husband, or in her life with him, making the agape choice before it "feels" easy and natural, God will honor her prayer and obedience and her

 life will reap the benefits.
 And of course, we as wives should always check ourselves for areas where we may be lacking in our marital relationship.
 Overall it's important to remember that a wife and mother is the fulcrum, the balance, of a household.